 A taxi is pulling up next to us and I start to worry as I stand there with epoxy glue hardening on my fingers.
 But we can relax; the driver is just admiring our work.
 An older man walks up the street towards us.
 It is one of their old neighbours that at one point also was their janitor, but he is not living here anymore either.
 The glue hardens and after putting up a plaque with a brief text, we drive away.

-Left: C-print mounted on Plexi, Documentation from project, Brooklyn 2015
+Above, left: C-print mounted on Plexi, Documentation from project, Brooklyn 2015

 Below: The artist book Untitled Project (Rogers Avenue 6 am on a Sunday morning)